 In fact, a good solution can be the writing of a purely functional specification by the project owner and then the proposal of a more formal version by the project manager, or a collegial writing of the functional specification.

-The project manager expresses the users’ needs, the project manager responds with the technical solution!
-It is essential on a digital transformation project, which is by nature complex, to understand and enforce these roles for the smooth running of the project.
+The project owner expresses the user’s needs, and the project manager responds with the technical solution!
+On a digital transformation project, which is by its very nature complex, it’s vital that these roles are clearly understood and respected, if the project is to run smoothly.
 The skills of the two teams are different and complementary.

 If the former master the business and its uses, the latter will be the only ones able to customize the solution according to the expectations of technical neophytes.
-Therefore, from the beginning of an implementation project, it is important to clearly define these roles, their differences and the importance of working together hand in hand to achieve the common goal: an information system that works well and is adapted to the needs of the company.
+So, right from the start of an implementation project, it’s important to be clear about these roles, their differences, and the importance of working together hand in hand to achieve the common goal: a well-functioning information system that’s adapted to the company’s needs.

 How do you successfully implement an HRIS project in your company?